ruancastro/e-commercy-database/README.markdown

 - **Normalization to Denormalization**: The OLTP database is normalized (e.g., separate tables for addresses, phones).
 In the OLAP database, I denormalized the data into a star schema for faster analytical queries.
 - **Region Mapping**: Brazilian states were mapped to regions (e.g., "SP" → "Sudeste") using a dictionary in the `etl.py` script.
 I adjusted the regions to Portuguese (e.g., "Northeast" → "Nordeste") to reflect the Brazilian context.
 - **Time Dimension**: Created a `dim_time` table with attributes like day, month, quarter, and year to enable time-based analysis.
+- **Handling Null Values**: Adjusted the transformation logic to handle `NaN` values in nullable columns (e.g., `customer_id` in `fact_sales`), converting them to `None` for proper insertion into the OLAP database.

 **Why These Transformations?**

 - **Analytical Readiness**: The transformations ensure the OLAP database is optimized for reporting (e.g., aggregations by region, time).
 - **Cultural Relevance**: Using Portuguese region names aligns  with the Brazilian context, making the data more meaningful for local stakeholders.
+- **Data Integrity**: Handling `NaN` values ensures compatibility with the database schema and prevents insertion errors.

 ### 9. Error Handling and Debugging